 How much does Apple TV+ cost?

-During its “By innovation only” event on September 10, Apple shocked the audience by announcing that the service would cost only $4.99 per month.
-That includes Family Sharing.
+Apple TV+ costs only $4.99 per month, and that includes Family Sharing.
 You can renew your subscription for one year for $49.99.

-You also won’t have to pay anything for Apple TV+ if you’re on the student plan for Apple Music, which costs $4.99 per month.
-According to 9to5Mac, Apple says the student promotion will only be available for a limited time.
+You also don’t have to pay anything for Apple TV+ if you’re on the student plan for Apple Music, which costs $4.99 per month.
+This will only be available for a limited time, though.

 Does Apple TV+ have a free trial?